dojo-modeling/dojo-docs/model-registration.md

 ### Output File Annotation
 Once your model has run you will need to annotate your output file(s).
-This step provides the required metadata to geocode, associate and format columns, and convert your output to a Causemos-compliant dataset.
+This step provides the required metadata to geocode, associate and format columns, and convert your output to a Geotemporal dataset.

 > Currently, Dojo supports `.csv`, `.nc` (NetCDF), and `.tiff` (GeoTIFF).
 The files must have these correct extensions.
 For example, a `.txt` file that is `,` delimited, though technically a "CSV", will not be handled correctly by Dojo.